 If you haven’t yet completed the Mautic Installation on your VPS, here’s a step by step guide for newbies and total dummies:

-First step is the environment check.
+The first step is the environment check.

 On the Mautic Installation – Environment Check, the script will analyze your server’s configuration and make sure that your server checks all the boxes.

-If it says "Ready to Install!" you are safe to proceed, however you can check the "Some Recommendations" to see some ways to improve your setup before proceeding.
+If it says “Ready to Install!” you are safe to proceed, however, you can check the “Some Recommendations” to see some ways to improve your setup before proceeding.

-Second step is the Database Setup.
+The second step is the Database Setup.